 Can Alligators climb trees?

-Climbing is a very common behaviour of Alligators thus a new study in Herpetology notes confirms.
+Climbing is a very common behavior of Alligators thus a new study in Herpetology notes confirms.
 This study also shows a photo of an American Alligator who climbed on a branch of a tree.

 According to CBS12 News, a man located in Cape Coral, Florida saw an Alligator relaxing on the top of the tree and also clicked a picture of it.
-Alligators are not meant to climb trees but they have seen climbing fences of 6-8 feet.
+Alligators are not meant to climb trees but they have been seen climbing fences of 6-8 feet.